sendgrid/sendgrid-objc/README.md

 ```

 ## Installation via CocoaPods (Recommended Method)
-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like Sendgrid and its dependencies in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SendGrid and its dependencies in your projects.
 Simply add the lines below to your existing Podfile or make a new 'Podfile' that contain the lines below.

 #### Podfile